-2.4.1 The LOCATION
+2.4.1.
+The Location Construct

 The scene for your Adventure is a series of "rooms" or, rather, locations.
-They are connected by paths that lead from one location to another, making it possible for the hero to travel through the world of your design, exploring it and solving the puzzles.
+They are connected by paths leading from one location to another.
+This makes it possible for the hero to travel through the world of your design, exploring it and solving the puzzles.

-What is necessary to describe a location?
+What is required if we want to describe a location?
 Every location (or LOCATION, when we are referring to the Alan language construct) must have a name.
 This is so that you, the designer, may refer to that LOCATION easily, instead of having to remember a magic number for each LOCATION.

-Unless you provide other means for transportation from a LOCATION, you should also describe in which directions there are exits and to which LOCA-TIONs they lead.
+Unless you provide other means for transportation from a LOCATION, you should also describe in which directions there are EXITS and to which LOCATIONS they lead.

-In fact, this is all that is really necessary in a LOCATION, so lets look at an example (you would probably like to try this out, referring to appendix E, SYSTEM DETAILS, on page 103 for instructions for your particular system).
+In fact, this is all that is really necessary in a LOCATION, so lets look at an example (you would probably like to try this out, referring to appendix E, SYSTEM DETAILS, on page 111 for instructions for your particular system).

 '''

 LOCATION Kitchen

 EXIT east TO hallway.

-END Kitchen.
+END LOCATION Kitchen.

 LOCATION Hallway

-EXIT west TO kitchen
+EXIT west TO kitchen.

-END Hallway.
+END LOCATION Hallway.

 START AT Kitchen.

 '''